joeellis/joeellis.github.io/_posts/2017-06-20-redux-architecture.markdown

 - Is it easy to access data within it?
 Does it nest properties unnecessarily?
 - Is it serializable?
 Could it easily be stored away in localstorage or in a database?
 - Are there any properties you could pull from the URL instead of in the state?
 - Is there any duplicated data in here?
-If os, is that really needed?
+If so, is that really needed?

 There are **many** different ways to answer these questions - it depends on your app.
 But in my experience, having at least an answer for each will save you time in the long run.